Don't miss our holiday offer - up to 50% OFF!

 Model: STB-75 / STB-1000RB

-IWF-certified Olympic bars built for serious lifting.
+IWF-certified Olympic bars.
 Available in men’s (7 ft, 45 lb, 28mm grip) and women’s (6 ft, 33 lb, 25mm grip) configurations.
 Both handle up to 1,500 lbs with 190,000 PSI tensile strength.
-Precision knurling grips without shredding your palms.
+Knurling that grips without shredding your palms.
 Needle bearings deliver smooth sleeve rotation for cleans, snatches, and jerks.
-Multiple color options available.
+Multiple color options.

 Steelbody Olympic Bumper Plates